mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Subject

-Execute the same-FIRST speculative-recovery hostile case, then form the smallest direct closure-kernel surface cut that preserves only the P2 survivor laws.
+The same-FIRST speculative-recovery hostile case is complete at `f4b9abb`.
+Form the smallest direct closure-kernel surface cut that preserves only the P2 survivor laws and this diagnostics-toggle invariant.
 Keep CSS grammar/domain types in Value.

 ### Required laws